3 Top Picks

 Shooting larger handguns can quickly lead to strained wrists and painful hands for the unprepared.
 Thankfully, the G40 comes equipped with dual-recoil that greatly minimizes how much recoil you feel when firing.
 And believe me, the G40 has its share of recoil.

 The magazines hold 15 rounds each, and you get 3 of them with the pistol.
 As one of our highest-rated 10mm handguns, the Glock G40 is sure to serve you well.
-It’s an excellent investment that performs well and won’t break the bank.
+Compared to the best 10 mm handguns on the market, the G40 is an excellent investment: it performs well and won’t break the bank.

 Pros